- Church/Youth Ministries

 PREFER TO CALL?

 OUTLOOK magazine is the signature product of Mid-America’s Communication Department.
-In addition to reporting news, OUTLOOK shares inspiration through editorials and stories from leaders and members who are making a difference.
-Our digital edition, OUTLOOK Online, features exclusive content including photos, videos, articles and blogs.
-In addition, myOUTLOOK newsletter is a weekly email update on happenings in our territory and beyond.
+Besides reporting news, OUTLOOK shares inspiration through editorials and stories from leaders and members who are making a difference.
+Our digital edition, OUTLOOK Online, features exclusive content including photos, videos, podcasts, articles and blogs.
+Our product suite also includes myOUTLOOK newsletter, a weekly email update on happenings in our territory and beyond.

 - Communication Director’s Quick Start Guide